Chapter Thirty-Seven: The Purity of a Soul

 "But… what if I do this again… what if… next time you don't recover…"

 Naofumi stared at her.
 Despite the pain, Raphtalia moved one of her bandaged fingers to wipe away tears from under one of his eyes.
 "Please, I want you to forgive yourself Naofumi."
 She said.
 "Don't carry this burden alone.
-You've already had to carry too many since being summoned to my world.
-Let me take some of it away from you."
+You've already had to carry too much since being summoned to my world.
+Please don't feel like you have to take anymore because of this."

 She was already tired again.
 But her hands stayed in place.
 "But, but I, I can't-" Naofumi said.